SabuniaJuniorka/KeyKangaroo/README.md

 # KeyKangaroo

-KeyKangaroo is a password manager app built with PyQt5, inspired by Bitwarden.
-The goal is to educate users on what makes a safe password while making password storage easily accessible.
+KeyKangaroo is a password generator app built with PyQt5, inspired by Bitwarden.
+The goal is to educate users on what makes a safe password while making password creation easily accessible.

 ## Description

 The user specifies a number representing the desired password length, and KeyKangaroo generates a password of that length.
-If the user chooses to save the password, they will be prompted to specify the service for which it will be used.
+If the user chooses to save the password, they also have the option to copy it to the clipboard.

 ## Features

-1. Securing the vault by requiring a password to access it.
-2. Generating secure passwords.
-3. Storing passwords in a dictionary of Service:Password pairs.
-4. Updating passwords.
-5. Deleting passwords.
+1. Generate Secure Passwords: Allow users to create strong, random passwords based on their desired length and criteria.
+2. Copy to Clipboard: Provide a one-click option to copy the generated password for easy use.
+3. Learn About Password Security: Include a button that educates users on what makes a password secure and offers tips for creating stronger passwords.

 ## Requirements
 - A PC with an operating system like Windows, Linux, or macOS.